-Claytor Lake is a beautiful 4,472-acre lake built in the 1940s by the creation of the Claytor Dam.
-The dam and lake were named after the vice president of the Appalachian Power Company, W. Graham Claytor Sr. In 1944, the citizens grew interested in making a state park near the lake and by 1946, a private firm gathered the money to buy 437 acres of land and give it to the Virginia government for the creation of Claytor Lake State Park.
+Claytor Lake is a beautiful 4,472-acre lake made in the 1940s by the creation of the Claytor Dam.
+The dam and lake were named after the vice president of the Appalachian Power Company, W. Graham Claytor Sr. In 1944, the citizens grew interested in making a state park near the lake, and by 1946, a private firm gathered the money to buy 437 acres of land and give it to the Virginia government for the creation of Claytor Lake State Park.

 RV Rentals in Claytor Lake State Park